 - Multithreaded clients that expect to handle shared folders are advised not to use sequence numbers. - If a client receives a MessageEvent indicating message removal, it should check the removed flag.
-If the flag is false, it can issue an expunge() request on the Folder object to synchronize it with the physical folder.
-It may also mark the expunged messages in order to notify the end-user. - If the removed flag was set to true, the client should follow earlier recommendations on dealing with explicit expunges.
+If the flag is false, this indicates that another client has removed the message from this folder.
+This client might want to issue an expunge() request on the folder object to synchronize it with the physical folder (but note the caveats in the previous section about using a shared folder).
+Alternatively, this client might want to close the Folder object (without expunging) and reopen it to synchronize with the physical folder (but note that all message objects would need to be refreshed in this case).
+The client may also mark the expeunged messages in order to notify the end user. - If the removed flag was set to true, the client should follow earlier recommendations on dealing with explicit expunges.